January 24, 2018

 Despite the few examples of where façade retention has been completed badly, there should be no controversy over the use of it in buildings needing regenerated, as it is an integral part of the architectural conservation process.

-For further details on our window and door ranges visit our find inspiration pages, which shows our historic, traditional and contemporary products.
+For further details on our window and door ranges visit our case studies, which show our historic, traditional and contemporary products.